The entry and movement restrictions have changed.

-- Are health screening procedures in place at airports and other ports of entry?
+· Are health screening procedures in place at airports and other ports of entry?
+Yes.

 - Arriving travelers must stay at home or in a hotel, respecting prevention measures such as social distancing, wearing a mask, and frequent handwashing for 7 days.

-- In addition to arriving with a negative COVID-19 test result, each traveler staying on in Chad for more than 7 days must be tested in one of the Chadian hospitals entitled to carry out the PCR test.
-The PCR test costs 15,000 FCFA.
-The second test result is a requirement to leave the country.
+· In addition to arriving with a negative COVID-19 test result, each traveler staying on in Chad for more than 7 days must be tested in one of the Chadian hospitals entitled to carry out the PCR test.
+The PCR test costs 15,000 FCFA (approximately USD $30).

-· A 2000 FCFA fine and/or 15 days in prison are possible for non-compliance with mask requirements.
+- A 2,000 FCFA (approximately USD $4) fine and/or 15 days in prison are possible for non-compliance with mask requirements.

 - The consular section is closed for routine American citizen services.
 For emergency services, write to NdjamenaACS@state.gov.